 I personally have a fairly long history (over 20 years) of using creatine on a near-daily basis, so buckle in for a deep dive into what I consider to be one of the most effective supplements that I'd recommend just about anyone take.

 In this article, you'll discover more about what creatine exactly is; little known uses for creatine; whether there are any issues when it comes to kidney health, bloating, cramping, or water retention; and exactly how to use creatine as a nootropic, muscle gain agent, endurance support supplement, and much more.

 What Is Creatine, Exactly?

-But during one particular class, I remember professor Dennis Dolny teaching us bright-eyed, bushy-tailed students about the benefits of creatine that—even at that point, nearly 20 years ago—had been researched for everything from mental acuity, to assisting with glycogen sparing during endurance exercise, to staving off muscle loss (sarcopenia) in seniors, to enhancing cognitive function, supporting testosterone levels, stabilizing blood glucose, and plenty more.
+But during one particular class, I remember professor Dennis Dolny teaching us bright-eyed, bushy-tailed students about the benefits of creatine, a compound that—even at that point, nearly 20 years ago—had been researched for its effects on mental acuity, assisting with glycogen sparing during endurance exercise, staving off muscle loss (sarcopenia) in seniors, enhancing cognitive function, supporting testosterone levels, stabilizing blood glucose, and plenty more.